RocketChat/Rocket.Chat.Hubot/README.md

 # RocketBot
 The hubot-rockectchat sample implementation used at http://rocket.chat

+#### NOTE
+If you want to integrate Rocket.Chat with Github or Gitlab.
+Make sure you visit the [Rocket.Chat.Ops](https://github.com/RocketChat/Rocket.Chat.Ops) project before starting.
+We already have many bots that sink webhook events and access Github APIs.
+You can easily extend these bots for your custom application.

 ## hubot

 hubot is a chat bot built on the [Hubot][hubot] framework.
 It was